-Vivian Handis wrote a fantastic article on this topic.
+Steinert's Vivian Handis wrote a fantastic article on this topic.

 2. Is Craigslist a good place to search for pianos?

 This answer has changed over the years.
-At one point, Craigslist had a certain ‘ethic’ and a sense of fair play about it, but now it’s largely the last refuge of worn-out pianos.
+At one point, Craigslist had a certain 'ethic' and a sense of fair play about it, but now it's largely the last refuge of worn-out pianos.
 Generally speaking, Craigslist is a very risky place to buy a piano due to the general ignorance of the piano’s true condition by both the buyer and the seller.
 Without significant technical skills, it is difficult for a non-expert to know whether a piano will hold a tune or play properly.
-More subtle, but important, is to know whether it’s lost its bearing (a piano technician term for the height of the bridge relative to the strings).
+More subtle, but important, is to know whether it’s lost its bearing (a piano technician's term for the bridge's height relative to the strings).
 See Four questions to ask before accepting a free piano

-A piano technician, or at the minimum, an experienced pianist should evaluate a used piano.
+A piano technician, or at the minimum, an experienced pianist, should evaluate a used piano.
 Consulting with someone who knows what to look for will give you a sense of the remaining musical life (if any!).
 Where there are no guarantees, there is no recourse if one brings home a clunker.